 Church Investors Fund securities are not insured by C.D.I.C. or any other federally regulated financial institution.
 To understand the potential risks of a Church Investors Fund investment we encourage you to review our Annual Report/Subscription Agreement and the Protecting Your Investments section.

-Upon maturity, Bonds may be extended, rolled over or redeemed.
+Upon maturity, Bonds may be extended, rolled-over or redeemed.
 Each investor is provided with written notification of the maturity at least 30 days prior to the Bond’s maturity date via mail.
 If the investor notifies Church Investors Fund prior to the maturity date that they elect not to extend or rollover a Bond, the principal amount of the Bond with accrued and unpaid interest to the date of repayment will be paid to the Bondholder within 60 days of the Bond’s maturity.
 If redemption is not requested, the Bond will rollover on the same terms and conditions as the matured Bond, and the renewed Bond will earn interest at the rate in effect on the date of the rollover.

 Church Investors Fund Foundation Bond funds may be redeemed at any time without penalty.
 Term Bonds that are prematurely redeemed will be assessed a 2% penalty on the amount withdrawn if it is more than one year from maturity.
 The penalty reduces to 1% if withdrawn within one year from maturity.

 In order to avoid having to deal with lost Bonds, Church Investors Fund has moved to a book entry system.
 From now on, you will no longer receive a Bond.
 Instead, you will receive a letter from us stating how much you invested, at what rate and for how long.
 You will also receive periodic statements.

 Yes, we provide investments in the name of trusts.